 This apart, over the years, native Indian medicinal and therapeutic practices have garnered a huge fan following.
 People from all over the world are coming to India to avail alternative modes of therapy like Ayurveda, Yoga, Naturopathy, Unani, Siddha and Homoeopathy.
 Ayurvedic spa resorts, healing centres, yoga and meditation retreats have foreigners flocking to them all year round.
 Agencies or organisations providing this service, offer end-to-end solutions to those who wish to come into the country for availing the medical facilities.

 In general, the current market scenario in India is conducive for start-up ventures.
-Thanks to government is grabbing eyeballs and making its presence felt across the globe.
-It’s not surprising that there’s been a spurt in entrepreneurship ventures in the country.
+Thanks to the government it’s grabbing eyeballs and making its presence felt across the globe.
+It’s not surprising that there’s growth-spurt ventures in the country.
 A lot of healthcare start-ups are creating news with their innovative offerings.
 In-home customized healthcare services which include periodical health checkups, care givers for the elderly, nursing at home, arranging from start to finish treatment at any hospital etc are facilities that these start-ups are providing.
 Such services are transforming the scenario of the Indian healthcare industry.
 Working with such a start-up can be exciting and rewarding in its own way.

 Health Insurance Companies